pronei/capturar/README.md

 10. View the app site on `localhost:3000` on your web browser

 ## Deploy on Heroku:
-The database used for production is PostgreSQL
+The database used for production is PostgreSQL.

 1. Create a free account on Heroku.
-2. Create a new app.
+2. Create a new app
 3. Install Heroku CLI using `sudo apt install heroku-cli`
 4. Login, clone, set the remote and push changes
 ```